RoyceRichmond/Mosbious_2025_Spikcore/designs/klayout/Padframe submission/README.md

 This pads have 8 finger of METAL2 named assign5v where the connections should be made. (they have protection diodes and capacitors )
 ![analog I/O](an_io.png)
 ## Digital I/O Tristate
-The digital I/O can be configured as input, output or tristate, it depends on the bits (note that the port is actually two drivers one output and one input, on Input only I/O cells you will only find the lover part of the driver)
+The digital I/O can be configured as input, output or tristate, it depends on the bits (note that the port is actually two drivers one output and one input, on Input only I/O cells you will only find the lower part of the driver)
 ![digital I/O](tri_io.png)
 ### Ports
 | Port  | Description                         |